-By: Kristen Brown
+By: Kristen Drake

 Insurance Archeology is the practice of locating and retrieving proof of the existence, terms, conditions and limits of lost or destroyed insurance policies.
 Insurance Archeology is performed to find funds to pay for environmental cleanup and defend against third-party liabilities.
 When leveraged, these historical insurance policies are assets that can be worth millions of dollars in legal defense, cost-sharing of defense, and settlements.